tillg/tillgartner.com.src/content/about.md

 pic=/img/till_helm.jpg
 ~~~~~~

 This is the website of Till Gartner.
-I'm a simple, guy with simple hobbies:
+I'm a simple, guy with simple hobbies, like

 - My family and kids
 - My business (I'm a manager in a really [cool software company](mgm-tp.com))